Keretapi Tanah Melayu: KTM Kargo

-There is a variety of wagons from a fleet of almost 3,000 to choose from, to cater to almost all types of cargo imaginable to be moved.
-Is it managed, by a group of customer-focused professionals who are in position to help with the customer's needs and requirements.

 Generally, cargo is moved either in open or covered wagons.
-In the future, all covered wagons will be replaced with containers to allow for flexibility i.e. goods can be dismounted from the train and delivered directly to customers premises thus, living up to the concept of door-to-door delivery.
+In the future, all covered wagons will be replaced with containers to allow for flexibility i.e. goods can be dismounted from the train and delivered directly to customers' premises.

 Non-rail subsidiaries

 KTM operates several non-rail subsidiaries.
-Though considered as non-core businesses, KTMB has benefited from these two operations which is:
+Though considered as non-core businesses, KTMB has benefited from these two operations, which are: